volume-trader/QuantowerKB/analytics-panels/chart/chart-settings.md

 ---
 description: >-
-  Here you will learn about the basic settings of the chart in Quantower.
+  Here you will learn about the basic settings of the chart in VT-Terminal.
 In order to get to this menu, you need to right-click on the chart and in the menu select settings
 ---